Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Human Evaluation on LLaVABench

 During the human evaluation, the participants adhere the following principles to make the decision:

 If the majority voting of three participants not yield a decisive outcome, we will engage in further discussions among the involved participants and subsequently conduct another vote to determine the final result.
+The human evaluation results in \Cref{fig:fig_human} shows that \OURS can generate responses that consistently outperformed baseline models across all three evaluation criteria.
+These results highlight the model's ability to deliver high-quality answers that are both factually accurate and contextually relevant, while maintaining fluency and coherence.